CherryScallion/PhysicsB/README.md

 If you find any error or unproperate design, welcome to report.

-The project is surely under development and were testing new losses and artitechture for now.
+The project is surely under development and were testing new losses and architecture for now.